KimDoYoung1997/KimDoYoung1997/README.md

 <!--</p>-->

+- Hello!
+I'm a developer with a strong passion for mobile robot navigation and a keen interest in SLAM and deep reinforcement learning.
+I'm open to discussions on these subjects.
+Let's dive into robotics and autonomous systems together!
 - 🎓 I graduated from JeonBuk National University, department of Mechanincal Design.
 - ✒️ Now, I'm working at Korea Electronics Technology Institute, [KETI IRRC Mobile Robot.](https://github.com/KETI-MoRo)
 - 🔖 Mobile robot navigtation.